zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 #### Chat Completions (Retrieve & Generate)

 The microflow activity `Retrieve and Generate (MxCloud, without history)` simplifies `Retrieve and Generate` use cases without history.
 By providing a user prompt, the knowledge base is searched for similar knowledge chunks, which are then passed to the model.
 The model is instructed to base its response on the retrieved knowledge while referring to the source used to generate the response.
-This operation requires a [Request](/appstore/modules/genai/commons/#request) which is associateded to a `RetrieveAndGenerateRequest_Extension` pointing to a `MxKnowledgebaseConnection` object.
+This operation requires a [Request](/appstore/modules/genai/commons/#request) which is associated to a `RetrieveAndGenerateRequest_Extension` pointing to a `MxKnowledgebaseConnection` object.
 Please use the flow shown below as orientation when setting up your logic to make sure that all is implemented as required:

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/MxGenAIConnector_ConfigureRAG.png" >}}